vitelabs/go-vite/docs/DOCS_README.md

 The [config.js](./.vuepress/config.js) generates the sidebar and Table of Contents on the website docs.

-We have enable auto generate sidebar.
-So you don't need to setup sidebar manual.
+We have enabled auto generated sidebar.
+So you don't need to setup sidebar manually.

 ## Markdown configuration